 Kase Wickman, ‘How Feminist Cross Stitching Became A Tool of the Resistance,’ Bustle, September 2017.

 Madeleine Gray is a recipient of a 2019 SRB-CA Emerging Critics Fellowship.
-This is the first of three essays by Gray that will appear on the Sydney Review of Books, alongside essays by other fellowship recipients, Melissa Thorne and Eloise Grills.
+This is the first of three essays by Thorne that will appear on the Sydney Review of Books, alongside essays by other fellowship recipients, Eloise Grills and Melissa Thorne.